COT6900/DavidBruck/Week4/README.md

 (+) :: forall a.
 (Num a) => a -> a -> a
 ```

-Now, by reading the type signature alone, we know the function can take in two parameters which are type-restricted to be sort sort of number (but specifically the same sort), and output another number.
+Now, by reading the type signature alone, we know the function can take in two parameters which are type-restricted to be a sort of number (but specifically the same sort), and output another number.
 This is powerful, by the name `(+)` and type signature alone, we can infer how the function will behave.